-Although mature african violets should never be allowed to sit in water, and there soil should never be water-drenched, it is possible to root a leaf cutting in water.
+Although mature African violets should never be allowed to sit in water, and their soil should never be water-drenched, it is possible to root a leaf cutting in water.

 - Prepare the container and water before taking a leaf cutting.
 African violet stems will harden and close over at the cut in about 15 – 20 minutes.

 - Use a large wide-mouthed jar or container and fill it up with lukewarm water.